Python-SIP/sip/doc/command_line_tools.rst

     Display the SIP version number.

-.. option:: --abi-version VERSION
+.. option:: --abi-version MAJOR[.MINOR]

-    The version of the ABI implemented by the :mod:`sip` module is ``VERSION``.
-    By the default the latest version is used.
+    The version number of the ABI implemented by the :mod:`sip` module is ``MAJOR.MINOR``.
+If only the major version number is specified then the latest minor version with that major version is used.
+By the default the very latest version is used.

 .. option:: --project NAME